caiks/WBOT02/README.md

 ###### Underlying models

 Now that we have established that there is not much cost to processing offline, let us continue on to develop the *underlying level* for a *2-level model*.
 We will start with a *substrate* of `8x8 = 64` *variables*.
-The upper *level* will comprise `5x5 = 25` of these *underlying models* to be equivalent to the *substrate* of `40x40 = 1600` which we have been using in the single *level models* so far.
+The upper *level* will comprise `5x5 = 25` of these *underlying models* - equivalent to the *substrate* of `40x40 = 1600` which we have been using in the single *level models* so far.
 We are hoping now, however, to capture global *alignments* at the higher *level*, in order to classify features more reliably.
 Perhaps we will also be able to increase the degree of convolution to reduce the amount of scanning.

 These are the results of the various *underlying models* with randomised *model* 52 at the beginning for comparison: